 - Infected with severe symptoms and death, less than 1%

-Regardless of estimates of respiratory-based (not HIV- or hepatitis-based) viral behavior in general and coronavirus behavior specifically, Cohen concluded that “viral-challenge studies suggest that psychological stress is a risk factor for upper respiratory infections with the strongest evidence provided by recent well-controlled, prospective viral-challenge trials (Cohen).”
+Regardless of estimates of respiratory-based (not HIV- or hepatitis-based) viral behavior in general and coronavirus behavior specifically, Cohen concluded that “viral-challenge studies suggest that psychological stress is a risk factor for upper respiratory infections with the strongest evidence provided by recent well-controlled, prospective viral-challenge trials” (Cohen, et al).

-Active substance misuse often evolves into an increasingly larger amount of worry, stress and anxiety.
-This increases ones risk of coronavirus infection, as it does with other infectious disease.
-The magnitude of infection varies based on each person’s lifestyle-type and corresponding wellness status.
+Active substance misuse often evolves into an increasingly larger amount of worry, stress, and anxiety.
+This increases one’s risk of coronavirus infection, as it does with other infectious diseases.
+The magnitude of infection varies based on each person’s lifestyle type and corresponding wellness status.